Mexico lawmakers flag $30 billion Pemex loss in audit

 Esthela Damian, an opposition congresswoman who heads the accounting oversight committee, said she is asking federal authorities to investigate irregularities in Pemex’s accounts.

-A Pemex spokesman said the accounting issue had nothing to do with fraud and was linked to a change in the financing regime to fund long-term infrastructure projects, known as Pidiregas.
+A Pemex spokesman said the accounting issue had nothing to do with fraud and was linked to a change in the financing regime to fund long-term infrastructure projects known as Pidiregas.
+He said the company would make a more complete statement later.

-The oil giant later explained in a statement that as part of those changes, the gains or losses of Pemex’s subsidiaries were transferred to the parent company from 2010.

 “This accounting move is truly scandalous.
 It cannot be counted as an asset when we have discovered through an audit that it is in fact a loss,” Damian told Reuters in an interview.